 Fall Recruiting begins in August of each year and ends sometime in October.
 Fall Recruiting is open to second, third, fourth-year and LLM students.
 The program consists of two job search techniques: On-Campus Interviews and Resume Collection.

 The Spring Recruiting Program is designed to appeal to a larger variety of legal employers that may not necessarily hire during the traditional Fall Hiring season.
 Spring Recruiting includes law firms (primarily medium and small), government agencies, the military, non-profit organizations, corporations, and other legal employers looking for part-time and full-time law clerks, summer help, and entry-level attorneys.
-Spring Recruiting is open to all George Mason University School of Law students.
+Spring Recruiting is open to all Scalia Law students.
 Spring Recruiting begins in January and runs through early April of each year.
 Like Fall Recruiting, the program consists of two job search techniques: On-Campus Interviews and Resume Collection.

-Student surveys about employers and the interview process during Fall and Spring Recruiting are available in CAAS in the Work Experience Binder.
+Student surveys about employers and the interview process during Fall and Spring Recruiting are available in CAS in the Work Experience Binder.